ECS-CS/html/Q4-CapstoneProject-W01D01.md

 ## STEP 2

 Copy and Paste the remaining CSS into the CSS section of CodePen.
+(AFTER what you had before)

 In this segment, we are targeting the `<nav>`, `<ul>`, and `<li>` tags and adding styles to them.